emaadR980/Maze-Solver/README.md

 # Maze-Solver

 Maze navigation agent using D\* Lite incremental replanning and a GA-evolved neural network for fire timing.
-The agent navigates a 64×64 maze blind — only the goal cell is known at start.
+The agent navigates a 64×64 maze blind, with only the goal cell known at start.
 All hazards (fire pits, confusion pads, teleporters, arrow pads) are discovered through experience.
-Ai was used to aid development during brainstorming, debugging, and researching.
-It was also used to format this readme!
+AI was used to aid development during brainstorming, debugging, researching, and providing an initial scaffolding.
+It was also used to format this README!

 ---